 -

-Witness Tree - The battle isn’t the only reason this tree is special.
-Abraham Lincoln also rode directly past this tree on his way to deliver the Gettysburg Address.
+Witness Tree - This tree is notable not only for the battle but also because Abraham Lincoln passed by it on his way to deliver the Gettysburg Address.

 -